 Oregon Concerto E Guitars

 This breakthrough Oregon Concerto design adds volume, power and a more textured voice.
-Like all Breedlove Concertos, the Sitka spruce top has been SOUND PROFILED to marry efficiently with the myrtlewood back.
 The result is a huge sound, comfortable to play and alive in the players hands.

 - Oregon Concerto E Specifications

 - # Frets 20